sophiayk20/covoswitch/README.md

 ## Tech Stack
-Python, HuggingFace transformers & datasets, Shell scripts
+Python, HuggingFace transformers & datasets, Shell scripts HuggingFace transformers - AutoProcessor, AutoModel, AutoModelForSpeechSeq2Seq

 ## Future Directions
 Before I graduate in May 2025, I plan to create a fleursswitch dataset, created from Google's FLEURS.
 This will also be made available through my HuggingFace profile.
 I am also experimenting with non-English language pairs, which I am partially presenting at *Interspeech YFRSW 2024* this year (Kos, Greece), but this is mainly based on the speech-to-speech modality.

+I note that this project was created with an English intonation unit detection model.
+I'm excited to see future work for IU detection on non-English languages.

 ## Paper Review
 Feedback I received from ACL reviewers on this paper are publicly available on OpenReview.